C drive is running out of disk space in Windows Server 2016.

 It is easy and fast to complete this task.
 However, some servers cannot reclaim much free space, the main reason C drive running out of space is not filling up by junk files, but too small disk partition.
 To save disk space, some people create the C drive 30GB – 50GB, it is too small.
 C drive of some factory server is not big enough.
 In this situation, you should complete the Second step to resize disk partition and increase C drive size.

 Second step – increase C drive space

-Different with other read-only applications, partition software will move files and modify the disk partition parameters, so a bad designed software or server hardware issue (such as power off, RAW or HDD) may cause data loss.
-So remember two points before resizing disk partitions:
+Different with other read-only applications, partition software will move files and modify the disk partition parameters, so it is important to select a reliable software, because a bad designed software may cause system failure, partition corruption or data loss.